eivholt/surgery-inventory-synthetic-data/articles/ei-experts/README.md

 A crucial part of any ML-solution is the data the model is trained, tested and validated on.
 In the case of a visual object detection model this comes down to a large number of images of the objects to detect.
 In addition each object in each image needs to be labeled.
 Edge Impulse offers an intuitive tool for drawing boxes around the objects in question and to define labels.
 On large datasets manual labeling can be a daunting task, thankfully EI offers an auto-labeling tool.
 Other tools for managing datasets offer varying approaches for automatic labeling, for instance using large image datasets.
 However, often these datasets are too general and fall short for specific use cases.

 ### NVIDIA Omniverse Replicator
 One of the main goals of this project is to explore creating synthetic object images that come complete with labels.
 This is achieved by creating a 3D scene in NVIDIA Omniverse and using it's Replicator Synthetic Data Generation toolbox to create thousands of slightly varying images, a concept called domain randomization.
+With a NVIDIA RTX 3090 graphics card from 2020 it is possible to produce about 2 ray-traced images per second.
+10 000 images would take about 5 hours.

 ## Solution overview
 In short we will be walking through the following steps to create and run an object detection model on a microcontroller devkit.
 An updated Python environment with Visual Studio Code is recommended.
 A 3D geometry editor such as Blender is needed if object 3D models are not in USD-format (Universal Scene Description).